|See the world (and its fossils) with UCMP's field notes.

 UCMP resources are available for use by qualified researchers.
 Loans of specimens are available to qualified researchers, and exhibit loans are available for non-commerical and educational purposes.

 Visitors to UCMP are expected to handle specimens and archival materials properly and comply with collections policy governing use.
 Proper use insures that UCMP collections will be available for future generations.
 Violations of these rules will result in loss of access to UCMP collections and facilities.

 UCMP rules for facilities and collections use

-After contacting the appropriate UCMP collections manager, please forward the map coordinates or a map of the project area.
-Email is preferred.
+Record search requests must contain the map coordinates or a map of the project area.
+Email, contact and billing information are required.
+Requests without this information will be returned.
 No large files please.
-If the project area is greater than three adjacent quadrangles, an estimate of the cost based on the physical scope of the project area can be provided.
+If the project area is greater than four adjacent quadrangles, an estimate of the cost based on the physical scope of the project area can be provided.
 After the search results are provided to the contractor by UCMP, the contractor will receive an invoice issued by the Berkeley Natural History Museum administrative office.
-If after receiving the results, a visit to the collections is necessary, there is a separate $300/day fee for access to the UCMP paper records and collections.
+If after receiving the results, a visit to the collections is necessary, there is a separate $800/day fee for access to the UCMP paper records and collections.
 Computer record searches by the UCMP staff will not be performed as part of this visit.
 All visits to the UCMP collections must be arranged in advance with the appropriate collections manager.